theosanderson/hospitalmedicines/README.md

-See https://openprescribing.net/hospitals (no affiliation) for background.
+See https://openprescribing.net/hospitals (but this project has no affiliation with them) for background on this data.